 The local modem first processes the local commands and displays the local data.
 It then sends the remote commands to the remote modem, and displays an OK, indicating that the command line has been processed.
-The remote modem processes the command and sends back the requested data.
-Completion of the remote command is signalled by a %OK response from the remote modem.
+The remote modem processes the command and sends back the requested data. the remote modem sends a %OK response to indicate completion of the remote command.

-Once a remote command is issued, another remote command cannot be sent until the remote modem has finished processing the previous command.
+Once a remote command is issued, you cannot send another remote command until the remote modem has finished processing the previous command.

-Note: When the T1600 modem is reset to the "TTY" configuration (&F0) via the front panel switches, S45 is set to 255 (enable remote access); this allows remote command access to the modem through an MNP connection.
+Note: When you use the front panel switches to reset the T3000 modem to the TTY configuration (&F0), S45 is set to 255 (enable remote access).
+S0 is set to 1 (enable auto-answer) and S180 is set to 3 (enable MNP).
+This allows remote command access to the modem through an MNP connection.
+This chapter describes the registers used in the Telebit Extended AT command set, which are used to store and or configure various options in the T3000 modem.

-AT REGISTER DESCRIPTIONS

-6 AT REGISTER DESCRIPTIONS

-This chapter describes the registers used in the Telebit Extended AT command set, which are used to store and/or configure various options, in the T1600 modem.

-- You may enter a command line of up to 80 characters in uppercase or lowercase with the first command in the line preceded by an AT or at and the last command followed by a carriage return. - If you make an error while typing a command, simply backspace over the mistake then retype the line.
+You may enter a command line of up to 80 characters in upper or lower case.
+You must precede the first command in the line an AT or at and follow the last command by pressing the return key.

+If you make an error while typing a command, simply backspace over the mistake then retype the line.
 You cannot backspace over the AT prefix because it is interpreted immediately after being typed.